-Goal: Purchase paper‐based packaging with fiber from responsibly managed forests and recycled sources.
+Goal: Purchase 100% of paper‐based packaging with fiber from responsibly managed forests and recycled sources by 2020.

 Yum! is committed to making sustainable packaging a priority.
-In support of this commitment, we have developed the following Sustainable Sourcing and Waste Recovery Principles:
+In support of this commitment, we have developed a Sustainable Sourcing Policy.